milesmanley/zel-gitian/README.md

 We can install them locally in the `.vagrant` directory with the following command:

 ```
-zcash-gitian$ vagrant plugin install --local
+zelcash-gitian$ vagrant plugin install --local
 ```

-## Configure the version of zcash you want to build and sign
+## Configure the version of zelcash you want to build and sign

-Set the value of the `ZCASH_VERSION` variable in `.env` to point to the zcash commit you want to create a signature for.
-Likely you want the name of a [git-tagged zcash version](https://github.com/zcash/zcash/tags), usually the most recent released version.
+Set the value of the `ZELCASH_VERSION` variable in `.env` to point to the zelcash commit you want to create a signature for.
+Likely you want the name of a [git-tagged zelcash version](https://github.com/zelcash/zelcash/tags), usually the most recent released version.

 ## Provision a virtual machine